jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 Yes - this can be provided in the Config and it will be saved automatically as the Layout changes.

-**Can I copy what is currently in my grid as a layout?**

-Yes, in version 1.10 there is an option to copy the current grid setup as your new layout.
-You can then subsequently make changes to either the new or the original layout without affecting the other.

 **What is the "Default Layout"?**

-This is a Layout that we create on start-up based on the column definitions you provide AdapTable at start-up.
-Unlike other Layouts, the Default Layout is not editable or saveable.
+This is a Layout that we create on start-up based on the column definitions you provide AdapTable at start-up if you have not defined any Layouts in your Predefined Config.

 **Is every layout editable and deletable?**

-Yes, other than the Default Layout (assuming that your [Entitlements](../guides/adaptable-entitlements-guide.md) allow you to edit / delete predefined Adaptable Objects).
+Yes, assuming that your [Entitlements](../guides/adaptable-entitlements-guide.md) allow you to edit / delete predefined Adaptable Objects.

 ### Further Information
 - [Layout State](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_layoutstate_.layoutstate.html)